nathanjhood/UBento/README.md

 It's easy to launch UBento from the excellent new Windows Terminal app, by simply creating a new profile named "UBento" and with the following command line invocation;

     C:\WINDOWS\system32\wsl.exe -d UBento

+Launching this profile should place you directly in your home folder as your user, which in turn will also call the initialization routines we have set up so far.

 Going deeper, we could make a simple desktop-icon launcher that simply invokes our Windows Shell and runs the above command.... (possibly coming soon)